 To minimise impacts:

-- Lighting towers will be directed away from residential properties, where practical
+- Lighting towers will be directed away from residential properties, where practical.

-- Soil disturbance will be minimised by watering down, modifying work methods on high wind days, and using dust suppression techniques if required
+- Soil disturbance will be minimised by watering down, modifying work methods on high wind days, and using dust suppression techniques if required.

-What to expect if you’re a rail customer
+What to expect if you’re a commuter

 To undertake this work safely, some track closures will be necessary.
 These will be scheduled at non-peak times and over selected weekends to minimise any inconvenience.
-Bus services will replace trains where services are impacted.
+Bus services will replace trains in instances where services are impacted.